tayyabadev/tayyabadev/README.md

 - Topped on district level in IKLC(International Kangaroo Linguistic Contest).
 - Aspiring Full Stack developer(currently knows only frontend development).
 - Trainer @icodeguru(for data structures and algorithm)
-- I won the sac race at Punjab College (Both in FScI and FscII).
+- I won the sac race at Punjab College (Both in FSc I and Fsc II).
-- I like watching podcasts and playing games (Not on gadgets like mobile but in reality) and sports.
+- I like watching podcasts and playing games and sports.

 ## Skill Set: